rasmartins/typemux/docs/YAML_ANNOTATIONS.md

 ## Overview

-TypeMux supports defining annotations in a companion YAML file instead of inline in `.typemux` files.
+TypeMUX supports defining annotations in a companion YAML file instead of inline in `.typemux` files.
 This allows for:
 - Separation of concerns (schema vs metadata)
 - Easier bulk annotation management
 - External configuration without modifying schema files